Robotman (Cliff Steele): Pre-Crisis on Infinite Earths

 Cliff Steele became Robotman, initially dubbed Automaton, after the daredevil and race car driver was in an accident during the Indianapolis 500, destroying his body.
 Niles Caulder subsequently placed Cliff's intact brain into a robotic body.
 After the operation, Cliff suffered from frequent depression because he viewed himself as less than human.
 A background serial in Doom Patrol #s 100, 101, 103 & 105 (December 1965 - August 1966, within 30 months of his introduction) retconned that Caulder made a mistake in the operation, causing Steele to go on a rampage, which Caulder corrected when he recruited Steele for the Patrol.

 Sales of Doom Patrol had waned, and the creative team chose to kill off the entire team, including Robotman, in the final issue, Doom Patrol #121 (September–October 1968).
 The Doom Patrol sacrificed their lives to prevent Madame Rouge and General Zahl from destroying the small fishing village of Codsville, Maine.

-In Showcase #94 (September 1977), it was revealed that Cliff's brain survived and that Will Magnus, built him a new body.
+In Showcase #94 (September 1977), it was revealed that Cliff's brain survived and that Will Magnus had built him a new body.
 Cliff then joined a new Doom Patrol headed by a woman claiming to be Niles Caulder's wife, Arani.
 Refusing to believe that Niles was dead, she formed this new team to search for him and took his place as leader, calling herself Celsius due to her heat-and-cold-based powers.